Kids' Craft: Artwork Candleholder for Mother's Day

 Cut vellum to fit around the exterior of glass cylinders.
 Help kids draw pictures or write messages to Mom on vellum with permanent markers.

 Using a standard or decorative single hole punch, punch two holes on each end of vellum.
 Make sure holes are punched in the same place on both sides so they will line up when tied together.

 Use scissors to cut two 8- to 10-inch lengths of colorful ribbon for each candleholder (Image 1).
 Wrap vellum artwork around the cylinder's exterior, then gently thread ribbon through punched top and bottom holes to pull the vellum together (Image 2).
 Tip: Vellum can tear if ribbons are pulled through too forcefully, so work carefully.

-The kids' crafts experts at HGTV.com share step-by-step instructions for creating an easy-to-sew tote bag that's perfect for...
+The experts at HGTV.com share step-by-step instructions for creating an easy-to-sew tote bag that's perfect for kids or...